tdimitr/2D-Shooter-Game/README.md

   **Rifle** – A trusty weapon to take down enemies.

 - 🪖 **Level**:
-  -  One level with three enemies to defeat.
+  -  One level with two enemies to defeat.
   -  Win by eliminating all enemies!

 ---